liyijin6815/liyijin6815.github.io/v3/content.md

   I am currently a **first-year Ph.D. student** in the [School of Biomedical Engineering at Tsinghua University](https://bme.tsinghua.edu.cn/en/), working with [BIRTHLab](https://birthlab.github.io) under the supervision of [Prof. Qiyuan Tian](https://www.med.tsinghua.edu.cn/info/1143/2126.htm).
 I received my bachelor's degree in Biomedical Engineering from **Beihang University** in 2026.

   My research interests broadly lie in **artificial intelligence for neuroscience and medicine**, with a current focus on **fetal and perinatal neuroimaging**.
 I am also interested in medical image analysis, **large language models, vision-language models, multimodal learning, and agentic AI**, as well as emerging techniques that may enable new biomedical discoveries.
+  My research interests broadly lie in **artificial intelligence for neuroscience and medicine**, with a current focus on **fetal and perinatal neuroimaging**.
+I am also interested in emerging AI approaches, including **large language models, vision-language models, multimodal learning, and agentic AI**, and their applications to medical image analysis and biomedical discovery.

-  **Open to collaboration.** I welcome conversations with researchers and clinicians across medical imaging, neuroscience, and artificial intelligence.
-Please feel free to reach out when our interests overlap.
+  **Open to collaboration.** I welcome conversations and collaborations with researchers and clinicians working at the intersection of medical imaging, neuroscience, and artificial intelligence.
+If our interests overlap, please feel free to get in touch.
+  {:.collaboration-note}

 interests:
   - title: "Neuroimaging"